A tale of sparkly treasures, mangled words, peculiar meetings, and a packrat who discovers the meaning of family and home.

 Flora is an ordinary packrat.
 She’s never flown through the air.
 She avoids strangers, especially singing porcupines and rude rabbits.
 She’s never met a king of the kangaroo rats, and she would never talk with an owl—because everyone knows owls can’t talk.
 Besides, they eat packrats.

 Flora’s predictable life is all about snuggling in her treasure-packed nest and “snibbling” snacks with her packrat pal.

-All this is about to change when Flora learns about the ancestral packrat home, stuffed in a dark crack in the cliff, where countless packrats have raised their young.
-But a killer lurks there, driving packrats away.
+All this is about to change when Flora learns about the ancestral packrat home, stuffed in a dark crack in the dreaded cliff where an invader lurks, driving packrats away.

 The story haunts Flora, even as she tumbles into a faraway canyon where her life turns topsy-turvy.

-Quirky critters, scary predators, and daring adventures impact her search for home, leading to surprising discoveries.
-And she learns she’s not such an ordinary packrat after all.
+Quirky critters, scary predators, and daring adventures impact her search for home and her quest to confront the invader of the ancestral packrat home.
+Among surprising discoveries, she learns she’s not such an ordinary packrat after all.